chhaymatt/employeeCreator/README.md

 The unclear message is: `Request failed with status code 400` Do I create a new data type?
-Solved by adopting AxiosError type in EmployeeList and in EmployeeCard where the backend errors need more details:
+Solved by adopting AxiosError type in EmployeeList and in EmployeeCard where the back end errors need more details:

 How I solved it?